Each year, the holiday season brings excitement about seeing family, eating delicious meals, and even opening a few presents.

-Dangerous Driving Conditions
+#1: Dangerous Driving Accidents

 The year’s final three months mark something of a perfect storm for car accidents.
 Not only are roads subject to adverse conditions due to rain, snow, and ice, but highway visibility is typically worse due to shorter daylight hours, pedestrians hit the sidewalks in search of holiday food and gifts, and families are more likely to travel long distances for winter holidays.

 Pedestrians can easily boost their safety by crossing streets at marked cross walks accompanied by traffic lights.
 But safety is much more complicated for vehicle drivers, who are subject to road conditions as well as visibility and traffic.
 For drivers, safety generally depends on a mixture of having the right equipment and staying aware of the road and other drivers.
 First of all, drivers living near icy conditions should make sure their tires are sufficient to brave winter conditions.

 Some of these suggestions are more difficult when traveling long distances to your destination, but a good rule of thumb is to stick to major roads to avoid the worst conditions.
 That, combined with a healthy skepticism of road conditions and an awareness of other drivers, should get families to their destinations safely.

 Not long ago, one of the more publicized mishaps occurred when 78-year-old Terry Borowsky was shoved to the ground outside a Toys ‘R Us in Colorado.
 Reuters notes that Borowsky “wound up in a crowd chasing the Zhu Zhu, a toy hamster that your kids will forget about a few months after you give it to them.”

 Each year, such incidents lead to more series injuries and even deaths.
-Two years ago, for example, a Wal-Mart employee was killed on Black Friday as consumers flooded the store.
+Several years ago, for example, a Wal-Mart employee was killed on Black Friday as consumers flooded the store.
 Two shoppers also injured by the mob later filed a $2 million lawsuit against New York’s Nassau County Police Department for its insufficient crowd control.
 Wal-Mart was also criticized for its lack of security monitoring the crowds.

 Media frenzies aside, shoppers are subject to minor injuries due to slippery sidewalks or pedestrian accidents in or around mall parking lots.
 About 21,000 children under the age of 5, for example, are taken to emergency departments for injuries related to shopping carts each year according to National SAFE KIDS Campaign.

-Injuries Caused by Holiday Decorations
+#4.
+Injuries Caused By Falling Decorations

 Holiday decorations and lights are more dangerous than you may think.
 The US Consumer Product Safety Commission estimates that each year, these trinkets are responsible for more than 12,000 emergency room visits due to falls, cuts, and shocks.

 For houses with small children, therefore, the CPSC suggests that parents avoid purchasing any sharp or breakable decorations, and keeping anything small out of reach of children to avoid the risk of swallowing or choking on them.

 Decorating a Christmas tree can be a cumbersome task when a bulky tree and wobbly ladder are involved.
 Decorators should always ensure that the ladder is on solid ground and have a friend or family member hold it still to avoid falls that could lead to serious injuries.

-Fires & Burns
+#5.
+Fires and Burns

 Juggling dozens of platters full of turkey, mashed potatoes, stuffing, and other delicious holiday foods, the danger of kitchen burns is apparent.
-To avoid such burn injuries, all chefs and sous-chefs should have plenty of oven mitts near by and avoid carrying heavy platters or trays without help.
+To avoid such burn injuries, all chefs and sous-chefs should have plenty of oven mitts nearby and avoid carrying heavy platters or trays without help.